-JEFF LYNNE: ELO, THE MOVE, THE BEATLES, & TRAVELIN’ WILBURYS
+JEFF LYNNE: ELO, THE MOVE, THE BEATLES, & TRAVELING WILBURYS

-(This is part of a series of blogs I’ve been doing on some of the groups and on some of the perhaps lesser-known songwriters and players behind some of rock’s classic artists and songs.
-So far: Bob Seger, Long John Baldry, Tony Joe White, Harry Nilsson, Glen Campbell, Paul Revere & The Raiders, Johnny Rivers, The Rascals, Rick Nelson, Del Shannon, Badfinger, Bob Marley, etc.)
+One of a series of articles about musicians and groups and some of the perhaps lesser-known songwriters and players behind some of rock’s classic artists and songs.
+So far: Bob Seger, Long John Baldry, Tony Joe White, Harry Nilsson, Glen Campbell, Paul Revere & The Raiders, Johnny Rivers, The Rascals, Rick Nelson, Del Shannon, Badfinger, Bob Marley, etc.

 “Eldorado”, ELO’S classic album with hit, “Can’t Get IT Out of My Head”, 1974